-Under the watershed's Proposed Condition, all stormwater from the Project will continue to discharge to the same point as in the Existing Condition (AP-1).
-The total watershed has generally remained unchanged, as is shown on the drawing "W-2 Proposed Conditions Watershed Map" contained in Attachment C. To meet NYSDEC requirements (see Section 5.0 NYSDEC Design Criteria of this report) porous pavement, infiltration trenches, a stormwater planter, a bioretention basin, and underground detention pipes have been incorporated into the stormwater management design to mitigate the quality and quantity of stormwater runoff discharged from the Project Site.
+Under the watershed's Proposed Condition, stormwater from the Project will continue to discharge to the same points as in the Existing Condition (Analysis Points 1 and Analysis Point 2).
+The total watershed has generally remained unchanged, as is shown on the drawing "W-2 Proposed Conditions Watershed Map" contained in Attachment C. To meet NYSDEC requirements (see Section 5.0 NYSDEC Design Criteria of this report) pocket ponds and bioretention basins have been incorporated into the stormwater management design to mitigate the quality and quantity of stormwater runoff discharged from the Project Site.